MJDaws0n/JabPoint/README.md

 # JabPoint
-New UI for the website PinPoint
+An updated UI for the website app pinpoint because it currently sucks